mt3593/circleci-ultra-reporter/README.md

 ## Installation

-To install this library add the following to you test dependancies `[mt3593/circleci-ultra-reporter "0.0.1"]`
+To install this library add the following to you test dependancies `[circleci-ultra-reporter "0.1.0"]`

 Then in your config file for (circleci.test)[https://github.com/circleci/circleci.test] (default location is `dev-resources/circleci_test/config.clj` but may not exist if just using default config), add the circleci-ultra-reporter to the list of reporters: